IT'S "THE AGE" OF NUTRITION

 Over-nutrition in puppies is common.
 Too much calcium at any age can be harmful.
 Forcing too rapid a growth rate causes joint problems.
 Bowed legs occur when bone development outpaces muscle and tendon growth, especially in large breeds.
-Give puppies raw bones, yogurt and cottage cheese along with meat-based adult dog food to get through the growth stage with no crooked bones.
+Give puppies raw bones, yogurt and cottage cheese (along with meat-based dog food) to get through the growth stage with no crooked bones.

 Allergies Are About Exposure, Not Age

 Dogs can develop allergies at any age, just like you can suddenly become allergic to something.
 When the vet says "food allergy" it is likely the chemicals and preservatives to which a dog has become sensitized.
 An older dog's immune system isn't as strong as in years past and his tolerance for processed foods may therefore be lower.